-Table 63 shows the services, APDUs and APDU fields associated with the ACSE functional units, as used by the DLMS/COSEM AL. The abstract syntax of the ACSE APDUs is specified in Clause 8.
+Table 63 shows the services, APDUs and APDU fields associated with the ACSE functional units, as used by the DLMS®/COSEM AL. The abstract syntax of the ACSE APDUs is specified in Clause 8.

 In general, the value of each field of the AARQ APDU is determined by the parameters of the COSEM-OPEN.request service primitive.
 Similarly, the value if each field of the AARE is determined by the COSEM-OPEN.response primitive.
 The COSEM-OPEN service is specified in 6.2.